RSEjas140/AISSday2/index.md

 root: .
 ---

-This is a condensed introduction to Python and Spyder.
-We have aimed to provide you with the basic information you need to tackle statistics and machine learning.
-It is a big task to learn a programming language especially if you have no experience.
-You will not be fluent in Python by the end of this session, but hopefully you will be off to a good start.
+This contains all the day two content for the AI Summer School.
+We will complete our introduction to Python via the IDE Spyder.
+Day 2 focuses on cleaning and manipulating data.
+It is expected that your dataset may start to take you in a specific direction.

+**By the end of day two, we hope you will be confident to:**

+* Use Pandas to manipulate dataframes
+* Visualise your data.
+* Understand how to deal with noisey/dirty data

-By the end of this workshop, students will know how to:
+**By the end of day two, we hope you will have discovered:**

-* Navigate Spyder, install packages, and manage projects.
-* Handle variables and data structures (arrays, lists, and data frames).
-* Impliment flow control.
-* Create functions.
-* Plot graphics.
+* The question you want to try and answer
+* Data structures, packages, and data types that are relevent to your datasset/problem.

+FAQ sessions: demonstrators/attendees email jas140@aber.ac.uk with any good, common, or difficult questions and we will collate and answer periodically.

 > ## Prerequisites
->
-> * Participants need to have complete pre-worksheet to ensure all the software and packages needed for this course are installed.
-> * Participants understanding file management on their operating system.
+> * Summer school Day 1 content
 {: .prereq}